Comparison of 802.15.4 radio modules

 An 802.15.4 radio module is a small device used to communicate wirelessly with other devices according to the IEEE 802.15.4 protocol.

 This table lists production ready-to-use certified modules only, not radio chips.
 A ready-to-use module is a complete system with a transceiver, and optionally an MCU and antenna on a printed circuit board.
-While most of the modules in this list are Zigbee, Thread, ISA100.11a, or WirelessHART modules, some don't contain enough flash memory to implement a Zigbee stack and instead run plain 802.15.4 protocol, sometimes with a lighter wireless protocol on top.
+While most of the modules in this list are Zigbee, Thread, ISA100.11a, or WirelessHART modules, some do not contain enough flash memory to implement a Zigbee stack and instead run plain 802.15.4 protocol, sometimes with a lighter wireless protocol on top.

 Transceiver-only modules

 These modules only include the RF transceiver and do not include a microprocessor.
 As a result, the protocol stack will need to be handled by an external IC.
 They are lower in price than modules which contain a microprocessor and enable the integrator to choose any microprocessor.
 However, potentially more work is required for integrating the MCU and module.

 The following table lists vendor by alphabetical order: